best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 # Logistic Regression

-Logistic regression is often used in predictive analysis.
-A logistic regression model is trained on a dataset to learn how certain independent variables relate to the probability of a binary outcome occuring.
-This model is then applied to cases where the independent variables are known, but the outcome is unknown, and the probability of the outcome occuring can be estimated.
+Logistic regression is often used in both predictive and inferential analysis.
+A logistic regression model is trained on a dataset to learn how certain independent variables relate to the probability of a binary outcome occurring.
+The model is then applied to cases where the independent variables are known but the outcome is unknown, and the probability of the outcome occurring can be estimated.

 This article shows how to use the `Spark ML` functions to generate a logistic regression model in PySpark and sparklyr, including a